tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Braus/index.md

 # The Route
 When I was in [Nice in the summer of 2022]({{< ref "/travel/France/Nice_2022/index.md" >}}), I opted to visit and climb the Col de Braus on my second day of riding.
 It was actually my most ambitious day of riding, as the total distance I planned for the day was over 80 miles and over 10,000 feet of climbing!

-If you check out [Cafe du Cycliste's Nice Rider's Guide](https://www.cafeducycliste.com/en_us/la-gazette/where-to-ride-from-nice-braus-turini/), you'll see that they will often group this climb with the Col de Turini as part of a larger, epic loop, starting from their shop in Nice.
+If you check out {{< link text="Cafe du Cycliste's Nice Rider's Guide" url="https://www.cafeducycliste.com/en_us/la-gazette/where-to-ride-from-nice-braus-turini/" >}}, you'll see that they will often group this climb with the Col de Turini as part of a larger, epic loop, starting from their shop in Nice.
 Given that I was new to the region and that I was doing this solo, I opted to (mostly) follow their route.

 But if you follow this blog, you'll know that I, of course, had to add my own flair to this one.

-So since I _also_ wanted to climb the [Col de Turini]({{< ref "/travel/France/Col_de_Turini/index.md" >}}), I opted to climb the Col de Braus from the west via the town of [L'Escarene](https://goo.gl/maps/NaA8uqRWGTxiiLio6), traveling onward into [Sospel](https://goo.gl/maps/pwsagKAWvBqfArgP6).
+So since I _also_ wanted to climb the [Col de Turini]({{< ref "/travel/France/Col_de_Turini/index.md" >}}), I opted to climb the Col de Braus from the west via the town of {{< link text="L'Escarene" url="https://goo.gl/maps/NaA8uqRWGTxiiLio6" >}}, traveling onward into {{< link text="Sospel" url="https://goo.gl/maps/pwsagKAWvBqfArgP6" >}}.
 This allowed me to take a different way to the base of the climb.

 {{< rwgps id="111171892" >}}

 ## Recommended Roundabout Option
-If you're coming from the eastern side of the region, I highly recommend getting to the base of Col de Braus by first climbing up to [La Turbie](https://goo.gl/maps/uvb9AQF3mmLL1F986) and then head up further into the region of Peille.
-According to [Happily Ever Travels](https://happilyevertravels.com/peille-france/), this ancient, medieval town is also known as "le plus curieux" or "the most curious".
+If you're coming from the eastern side of the region, I highly recommend getting to the base of Col de Braus by first climbing up to {{< link text="La Turbie" url="https://goo.gl/maps/uvb9AQF3mmLL1F986" >}} and then head up further into the region of Peille.
+According to {{< link text="Happily Ever Travels" url="https://happilyevertravels.com/peille-france/" >}}, this ancient, medieval town is also known as "le plus curieux" or "the most curious".

 {{< img 2 peille_road peille >}}

 It's also just an incredibly beautiful valley and area.
 The road snakes around the edge of what I perceived as a big mountainous bowl, just beyond the initial mountain range that everyone is so used to seeing from the coastal, touristy Côte d'Azur.
 The road is beautifully maintained and relatively flat, there are several tunnels, and you get your first real taste of "lacets" roads before even reaching the beginning of the climb itself.

-Descending from the medieval village of [Peille](https://goo.gl/maps/ADjwtZ9YViYrgG4s8) is a joy as well, as you end up in a smaller town called [La Grave de Peille](https://goo.gl/maps/KijNhL2fiGpSWEvc6) right at the beginning of what kind of looks like a quarry / ravine.
+Descending from the medieval village of {{< link text="Peille" url="https://goo.gl/maps/ADjwtZ9YViYrgG4s8" >}} is a joy as well, as you end up in a smaller town called {{< link text="La Grave de Peille" url="https://goo.gl/maps/KijNhL2fiGpSWEvc6" >}} right at the beginning of what kind of looks like a quarry / ravine.
 Be careful though, as the road is closed during certain days of the week due to construction traffic!

 {{< img 2 sign gorge >}}

 On the other side, you're in the town of L'Escarene, where you can easily find a cafe for a quick snack and coffee before your climb.
-I chose to visit [Pan d'Aqui](https://goo.gl/maps/7UgzrYyTDnzznnVE9), which had fresh breads and amazing baked goods.
+I chose to visit {{< link text="Pan d'Aqui" url="https://goo.gl/maps/7UgzrYyTDnzznnVE9" >}}, which had fresh breads and amazing baked goods.

 {{< img pan_daqui >}}

-Fun story, on the particular day that I rode up this way, I met [someone](https://www.strava.com/activities/7424243870) from San Francisco!
-And as it turns out, he was riding that day with [Wout Poels](https://www.procyclingstats.com/rider/wout-poels), who had raced in the Giro d'Italia last year!
+Fun story, on the particular day that I rode up this way, I met {{< link text="someone" url="https://www.strava.com/activities/7424243870" >}} from San Francisco!
+And as it turns out, he was riding that day with {{< link text="Wout Poels" url="https://www.procyclingstats.com/rider/wout-poels" >}}, who had raced in the Giro d'Italia last year!
 Amazing how small the world feels sometimes.

 # The Climb Itself
 On the day that I chose to do this, it was around 32 to 35 degrees celsius, which is somewhere near 95 degrees Fahrenheit!
 Because of this, I remember being quite drained, as the climb from this direction is quite exposed, not leaving you much time or many places to find shade on your ascent.